 It is through this outstanding scientific and multicultural environment that the CERN & Society Foundation is striving to promote the spirit of scientific curiosity to serve the greatest number of people.

-Among other activities, the CERN & Society Foundation is involved in stimulating creative interaction between art and science through its Arts at CERN programme.
-The Foundation also helps to stimulate reflection on the role of science and technology in society and its importance for the governance of tomorrow, through public events.
+Through the organisation or public events, the CERN & Society Foundation helps to stimulate reflection on the role of science and technology in society and its importance for the governance of tomorrow.

 - TEDxCERN 2018: support for the fifth annual TEDxCERN event, entitled “The Elephant in the Room”, which occurred on 20 November 2018.
 The topic was the important but overlooked ethical questions that new technologies pose for humanity, and changes currently taking place in society.
 The programme included exoplanet research, biotechnology and genomics, artificial intelligence and robotics, fake news and data confidentiality, and environmental challenges in the Anthropocene era.